West Branch Sugar River: Geography

 The region is predominantly agricultural, with some wetlands, grassland, and forested areas.
-The Wisconsin DNR labels the majority of the landtype as the Platteville savannah: "the characteristic landform pattern is sloping with summits, shoulders, and backslopes of ridges common.
+The Wisconsin DNR labels the majority of the land type as the Platteville savannah: "the characteristic landform pattern is sloping with summits, shoulders, and backslopes of ridges common.
 Soils are well drained silt loam."
 The southeastern portion of the watershed is labeled as the Sugar River Valley: "undulating valley floor with floodplains, terraces, beaches, lake plains and scattered bedrock knolls.
 Soils are predominantly well drained loam and silt over gravelly sandy outwash, silty alluvium, silty and clayey lacustrine, or silty loess."
 The original vegetation cover consists primarily of oak forest, prairie, marsh and sedge meadow, wet prairie, and lowland shrubs.

 The West Branch Sugar River is part of the larger Sugar Pecatonica Basin.
 The 156.64 mi of the streams comprising the West Branch Sugar River watershed cover 66.74 sqmi, or 42713 acres, with 9.41 acres covered by unnamed lakes and 1131.91 acres of wetlands.